ZenHubIO/API/README.md

 ### Move an Issue Between Pipelines

-Moves an issue between the pipelines in your repository.
+Moves an issue between the Pipelines in your repository.

 #### Endpoint